-Jordan grew up in Texas (no, he has not owned a horse or worn spurs!) and has resided in NYC since 2007.
-Though he moved here with the ambition to perform on Broadway, the universe directed him down a different path, and now he is an events designer and producer, and he helps developing organizations find their voice.
+Jordan grew up in Texas (no, he has not owned a horse or worn spurs!) and resided in NYC since 2007.
+Though he moved to NYC with the ambition to perform on Broadway, the universe directed him down a different path, and he became an events designer and producer.
 He is deeply committed to the preservation and celebration of Mother Earth, and as a result, much of his work revolves around publicly accessible open spaces.
 Jordan believes that with increased understanding and awareness, social barriers are dissolved and we become more connected people.
 His project, Open Space Arts, focuses on using arts programming to cultivate communities and build cultural bridges, while stewarding our public space community assets.
 He is the 5th born of 7 sons with all "J" names (for real!), and he believes that dessert is THE essential food group.